Friday, September 05, 2025

 Raked the meadow sweet with hay.

-Cut and dry like straw in the field, the lines were easy to understand and rhymed.
-Also, I have an affection for hay fields and hay bales.
+Cut and dry like straw in the field, the lines were easy to understand and rhymed, and fell right into my affection for hay fields and hay bales.

-The poem tells the story of Maud Muller toiling in the field on a summer day and spying a gentleman on horseback trotting in her direction.
+The poem tells the story of Maud Muller toiling in the field on a summer day.
+She spies a gentleman on horseback trotting in her direction.
 The Judge, as he is referred to, approaches the stunningly beautiful Maud and asks for a drink of water from the spring.
 She blushes as she hands to him a tin cup of cool water, and she is so smitten by his handsomeness that she forgets about her tattered clothes and hay field appearance.
 In kind, the Judge is taken by her beauty, and for the next little while, they speak about the weather and their surroundings, the birds and the flowers.
-What the reader does not know until later in the poem is that the wheels in the Judge's mind are turning.
-This prompts him to convey a lame excuse and mount his horse and ride away.
+What the reader does not know until later in the poem is that the wheels in the Judge's mind are turning, prompting him to convey a lame excuse and mount his horse and ride away.

 Maud's gaze trails after him, as she imagines becoming the Judge's bride, and how he would dress her in finery and even look after her parents and brother and feed and clothe the poor in the community.
 She goes so far as to see herself as the mother of the Judge's infant, a sweet baby who has the luxury of playing with a new toy every day.
 The stranger on horseback is no longer a stranger; he is the man of her dreams; her knight in shining armor.